LucasWaelti/kalibr-wiki/IMU-Noise-Model-and-Intrinsics.md

 The [Camera-IMU calibration](Camera-IMU-calibration) routine needs to know how "noisy" your IMU is.
-Your [IMU configuration YAML file](yaml-formats) specifies this.
-This wiki page explains how to set these parameters, and how to interpret them.
+This is specified in your [IMU configuration YAML file](yaml-formats) before you start the calibration.
+This wiki page explains how to set these parameters, and how you can interpret them